 top of page

 Clozapine is among the safest and most effective antipsychotic medications.
 It is the ONLY drug FDA-approved for treatment-resistant schizophrenia (TRS) and for reducing suicide in psychosis disorders.
 But over 80% of US patients with TRS never receive this vital medication.
-Clozapine utilization in the US is lower than many third-world countries.
-Why?
+Clozapine utilization in the US is lower than many undeveloped countries.

 WHY WE ARE HERE